10.1 Personas

 10.4.3 Posts and feedback

 When we posted a note about a statistics class, one third of the reviewers were interested in the helpful post, such as which textbook the note was from or asking questions about the ununderstood part of the problem solving process.
-The rest of them say thank you. figure 4 figure 5 We also did a post about restaurants in Vancouver.
+The rest of them say thank you.
+We also did a post about restaurants in Vancouver.
 Comments on this type of post fall into three categories.
 One is to collect our posts; the second is the affirmation and love of people who have been to the restaurant; the third is their dissatisfaction and complaint based on the experience they once visited, but the third group is in the minority.

-figure 7 figure 8 figure 9 In Red, the chances of a post being picked up are driven by likes and location.
+In Red, the chances of a post being picked up are driven by likes and location.
 So most people respond differently to similar types of posts.
 What they respond to depends on the content of the post.
 If it’s the same post, they may not respond to the same post twice.
 Because of this mode, the way they reply is not based on a Persona of account.

 10.4.4 Concerns that educators should be aware of regarding RED